Alien planet with metallic clouds resembles 'a giant mirror in space'

 It reflects about 80 per cent of incoming light, making it the universe's most reflective object known.
 Venus, the brightest object in Earth's night sky besides the moon, is our solar system's most reflective object, enrobed in toxic sulfuric acid clouds.
 Venus reflects about 75 per cent of incoming light.
 Earth reflects about 30 per cent.

 The planet, named LTT9779b, and its star are located in our Milky Way galaxy about 264 light years from Earth in the direction of the constellation Sculptor.
-A light year is the distance light travels in a year, 5.9 trillion miles (9.5 trillion km).
+A light year is the distance light travels in a year, 9.5 trillion km.

-The planet's diameter is about 4.7 times greater than Earth, and it orbits very close to its star - closer than our solar system's innermost planet Mercury's distance to the sun and 60 times closer than Earth's orbit.
-With blistering solar radiation from its star, its surface temperature is about 3,270 degrees Fahrenheit (1,800 degrees Celsius), hotter than molten lava.
+The planet's diametre is about 4.7 times greater than Earth, and it orbits very close to its star - closer than our solar system's innermost planet Mercury's distance to the sun and 60 times closer than Earth's orbit.
+With blistering solar radiation from its star, its surface temperature is about 1,800 degrees Celsius, hotter than molten lava.

 With its star so close, it is a wonder it has any atmosphere, according to the researchers.
 An atmosphere with water-based clouds, as on Earth, would have been blown away by solar radiation long ago.
 But they believe its clouds are metallic, a combination of titanium and silicate - the stuff that makes up most of the rocks in Earth's crust.